nixworks/public/news/2011/07/21/README.md

 ##### Australia
 ### [Another riot occurs at Australia's Christmas Island Immigration Reception and Processing Centre overnight with tear gas again used to quell inmates. ](/news/2011/07/21/another-riot-occurs-at-australia-s-christmas-island-immigration-reception-and-processing-centre-overnight-with-tear-gas-again-used-to-quell.md)
-_Context: Christmas Island Immigration Reception and Processing Centre, Australia, tear gas_
+_Context: Christmas Island Immigration Reception and Processing Centre, tear gas, Australia_

 ##### Japanese
 ### [A Japanese court sentences Tatsuya Ichihashi to life imprisonment for the murder of British teacher Lindsay Hawker. ](/news/2011/07/21/a-japanese-court-sentences-tatsuya-ichihashi-to-life-imprisonment-for-the-murder-of-british-teacher-lindsay-hawker.md)
-_Context: Japanese, murder of British teacher Lindsay Hawker_
+_Context: murder of British teacher Lindsay Hawker, Japanese_

-##### conspiracy to hack mobile phones
+##### Conspiracy to hack mobile phones
 ### [MSNBC reports that the United States Department of Justice is investigating claims that News Corporation's advertising arm repeatedly hacked into the computers of competitors. ](/news/2011/07/21/msnbc-reports-that-the-united-states-department-of-justice-is-investigating-claims-that-news-corporation-s-advertising-arm-repeatedly-hacked.md)
 Justice Department prosecutors are reviewing allegations that News Corp.&#8217;s advertising arm repeatedly hacked into the computers of a competitor in the United States as part of an effort to steal the rival firm&#8217;s business, according to a lawyer for the company.